bharani-palani/bni-cms/README.md

 - To stop / reload server - Open task manager and delete your nginx instances and run nginx.exe

 #### MAC
-- Check you have installed nginx
+- Check you have installed nginx (Homebrew)
 - nginx start (to start server)
 - nginx stop (to stop server)
 - nginx reload (to reload server)